alces-software/flight-appliance-docs/docs/source/basics/basic_cluster_operation.rst

 Using PDSH
 ----------

 Users can run a command across all compute nodes at once using the ``pdsh`` command.
 This can be useful if users want to make a change to all nodes in the cluster - for example, installing a new software package.
-The ``pdsh`` command can take a number of parameters that control now commands are processed; for example:
+The ``pdsh`` command can take a number of parameters that control how commands are processed; for example:

   - ``pdsh -g cluster uptime``
      - executes the ``uptime`` command on all available compute and login nodes in the cluster